netdata/netdata/docs/quickstart/infrastructure.md

 dashboard](https://user-images.githubusercontent.com/1153921/87457036-9b678e00-c5bc-11ea-977d-ad561a73beef.png)

-You can use single-node dashboards in Netdata Cloud to drill down on specific issues, scrub backward in time to investigate historical data, and see like metrics presented meaningfully to help you in [visual anomaly detection](/docs/troubleshoot/visual-anomaly-detection.md).
+You can use single-node dashboards in Netdata Cloud to drill down on specific issues, scrub backward in time to investigate historical data, and see like metrics presented meaningfully to help you troubleshoot performance problems.
 Learn about [interacting with dashboards and charts](/docs/visualize/interact-dashboards-charts.md) to get the most from all of Netdata's real-time metrics.

 > If you want to monitor a Kubernetes cluster with Netdata, see our [k8s installation
 > doc](/packaging/installer/methods/kubernetes.md) for setup details, and then read our guide, [_Monitor a Kubernetes
-> cluster with Netdata_](/docs/guides/kubernetes-k8s-netdata.md).
+> cluster with Netdata_](/docs/guides/monitor/kubernetes-k8s-netdata.md).

 ## Build new dashboards for your infrastructure